mercedes-benz/sechub/sechub-doc/README.md

 More details about generation can be found inside `sechub-techdoc` document.
 There is a special documentation chapter inside.

 ## Create documentation output files and generated content

+### From Scratch

 When you want to create the documentation files and also the generated content, just enter at repository root folder:
+- `./gradlew buildDoc`

+This builds all software artifacts, starts integrationtests which collect runtime metadata and after this builds all documentation

+After the build you find `HTML` and also `PDF` output files at `sechub-doc/build/asciidoc/`

+### At development phase

+When you have already build server, started integration tests etc you should use a shortcut for documentation generation and simply call
 - `./gradlew documentation` _(if you have already called `./gradlew integrationtest` before at least one time)_ otherwise call
 - `./gradlew integrationtest documentation` _(this generate some runtime information used inside documentation)_

-After the build you find `HTML` and also `PDF` output files at `sechub-doc/build/asciidoc/`

-On build server you will find the documents also for each build so a local generation is normally not necessary - and because its asciidoc the files can read directly as well.

 ## Tool support for documentation
 For major IDEs you can use dedicated plugins for showing/editing `asciidoc`.